BC-DS Header (EN)

 Why the SDA exists

 AI tools make this problem structurally urgent.
-They are present at the exact moment individual framing forms — fast, coherent, and responsive.
+They are present at the exact moment individual framing forms, fast, coherent, responsive.
 They produce well-structured reasoning on demand.
-And they amplify whatever frame the practitioner brings, making it more articulate, better justified, and harder to challenge, faster than any human advisor could.
+And they amplify whatever frame the decision-maker brings, making it more articulate, better justified, and harder to challenge, faster than any human advisor could.

-If the practitioner's frame is unexamined when they bring it to an AI tool, the AI does not challenge it.
+If the frame is unexamined when it reaches an AI tool, the AI does not challenge it.
 It extends it.
-The result is not a decision the practitioner made with AI assistance.
-It is a decision AI helped form before the practitioner knew what they were forming.
+The result is not a decision the decision-maker made with AI assistance.
+It is a decision AI helped form before the decision-maker knew what they were forming.

 "The Performance of Rigor becomes the Performance of Intelligence: more convincing, more detailed, and equally hollow."

-AI is now present at the exact moment individual framing forms — and it amplifies, not challenges.
-The AI problem
+AI is now present at the exact moment individual framing forms, and it amplifies, not challenges.

-Examined individual thinking is the precondition the organizational architecture requires.
-The solution
+Examined individual thinking is the precondition the discipline of Decision Architecture requires.

 What the SDA prevents